 As a stakeholder in your company’s brand, you understand how important it is to invest in branding right now.
-People are watching how your business is responding to the uncertainty of COVID-19 and it’s up to you to share your story in the right light.
+75 percent of candidates evaluate an employer’s brand before applying to an open role — so it’s up to you to share your story in the right light.
 To do so, you must convince your chief financial officer (CFO) of its importance, which is hard to do when budgets are tight and resources are dwindling.
 However, it’s not impossible.
 You just need to know who to have on your side and how to appropriately present the case to your finance department.

 Table of Contents